Marko Karamarko

-Marko Karamarko (born 27 March 1993 in Croatia) is a Croatian footballer, who plays for Velež Mostar.
+Marko Karamarko (born 27 March 1993) is a German professional footballer who plays as a right-back for lithuanian Riteriai Club in A Lyga.

 Club career

 At the age of 5, Karamarko joined the youth academy of Schalke 04 in the German Bundesliga.

 In 2014, he signed for Belgian second division side K. Patro Eisden Maasmechelen after playing for SC Preußen Münster, Sportfreunde Lotte, and SG Wattenscheid 09 in the German lower leagues.

 In 2017, Karamarko signed for Croatian top flight outfit HNK Cibalia, scoring both his first goals as a professional footballer in a 2–5 loss to GNK Dinamo Zagreb, Croatia's most successful team.